NablaT/angular2gen/README.md

 To generate a directive, run the following command in your shell:
 ```
-yo angular2gen:directive NameOfYourDirective
+yo angular2gen:directive Name
 ```
+##### The directive name will be NameeDirective.
+##### For instance, you run yo angular2gen:directive Draggable, the name of the class will be DraggableDirective

-As you have seen in the folder architecture of the generator, the folder directives has two folder: one for the sources *src* and another for the tests *test*
+As you have seen in the folder architecture of the generator, the folder directives has two folders: one for the sources *src* and another for the tests *test*
 ```
 - src
          │_ name-of-your-directive.directive.ts : The main file of your directive